Mysgym/Godot-rnnoise/README.md

 This project is being actively maintained, any reported issue and contributions are greatly appreciated.

 Windows and macOS users are encouraged to attempt compilation and share their work as I personally lack easy access to those OS.

+## License

+this project is MIT licensed, it uses [rnnoise](https://gitlab.xiph.org/xiph/rnnoise) which is under the BSD 3-Clause license.